 A payments processor handles credit and debit card transactions for your business, and you ideally want a system that:

 - Accepts every form of payment (magstripe cards, chip cards, or mobile payments

 - Is quick to set up and easy to operate

 Making money keeps your salon afloat, so learning how to accept payments effectively is crucial for your business.

 After assessing your basic salon startup costs, you can start to think of ways to trim these expenses and create a realistic budget.
 Here are a few things that can help you cut costs at a salon.

-Each square metre of your space should be profitable.
+Each square foot of your space should be profitable.
 Consider keeping the reception area small but efficient by having it double as a retail space.
-Having products in the waiting room not only helps you utilise the space but is also a great way to upsell products.
+Having products in the waiting room not only helps you utilize square footage but is also a great way to upsell products.

 After determining what you need, look for deals on equipment and products.
 Many of the products and equipment you need can be purchased at wholesale prices, with a valid cosmetology license.
 This can significantly lower your costs for salon supplies.

 Additionally, some salon owners request that their employees have their own tools and styling products when first starting out.
 This might keep some stylists from working at your salon, but it can be a huge cost saver.

 Salon point-of-sale (POS) software not only allows you to take payments from your customers but also lets you simplify your salon operations.
 Some of the benefits included in a salon POS system are: